andrewwang247/radix-tree/README.md

 ### Insertion

-To insert keys into the tree, use the `insert` function.
-If the key is already contained in the tree, the function call has no effect.
-If it's not yet in the tree, it will be inserted.
+To insert keys into the tree, This function has no effect if the key is already in the tree.
 There are 2 overloads of `insert`.

 - Inserts a single key.
 Returns iterator to inserted key.
 - Inserts an initializer list of strings.

 ### Deletion

-To remove keys, use `erase`.
+To remove keys from the tree, use `erase`.
 This function has no effect if a key match is not found.
 There are 2 overloads of `erase`.

 - Erase a single key.
-Returns iterator to one after erased.
-Otherwise returns null iterator.
+If `is_prefix`, erases all keys with the key as prefix.
 - Erase an initializer list of strings.

 To reset the entire tree, simply call `clear`, which is idempotent on empty trees.